Dawda Ceesay

-Dawda Ceesay (born 25 January 1993) is a Gambian professional footballer who plays as a midfielder for Binh Duong in the V.League 1.
+Dawda Ceesay (born 25 January 1993) is a Gambian professional footballer who plays as a midfielder for and captains Bangladesh Premier League club Rahmatganj MFS.

 He played for Gambia U-17 in the 2009 FIFA U-17 World Cup.

-Career
+Club career

-He has been a part of several Bangladesh Football Premier League clubs since 2014.
+He has been a part of several Bangladesh Premier League clubs since 2014.

 Churchill Brothers

-In 2018 January he joined i-League side Churchill Brothers.
+In January 2018, he joined i-League side Churchill Brothers.
 He scored his first goal in i-League against Indian Arrows.
+He joined Mohun Bagan in 2019, on loan from Churchill Brothers, ahead of the Super Cup.

 Minerva Punjab

-On 15 July 2019, he joined Minerva Punjab.
+In July 2019, he joined Minerva Punjab.

-Delhi FC
+Delhi

-In 2021, Ceesay joined newly formed Minerva Delhi FC and appeared in the 130th edition of Durand Cup.
+In 2021, Ceesay joined newly formed Minerva Delhi and appeared in the 130th edition of Durand Cup.
 He later appeared in the 2021 I-League Qualifiers, in which they finished on third position.

 International career

 He was a part of Gambia national under-17 football team which won 2009 African U-17 Championship.
 He scored a goal in the 20th minute against Cameroon U17 in the group stage of the tournament.
 He also played all three group stage matches for Gambia in the 2009 FIFA U-17 World Cup.